 As far as views are concerned, the South Downs Way just keeps giving

 The South Downs Way is a magnificent route which is both beautiful and brutal.
 If you’re after a challenge that is almost completely off road, this is a good one to try.
 If you have a mountain bike, I’d use that.
-I rode a gravel bike with 45mm tyres, which coped well, but there no harm in having bigger rubber and suspension on a route like this one.
+I rode a gravel bike with 45mm tyres, which coped well, but there is no harm in having bigger rubber and suspension on a route like this one.
 Two days felt about right, but I know some take it on in one day.
 Kudos to them.
 And it’s also a great multi-day walking route, if you fancy a change from cycling.

 https://ridewithgps.com/routes/36731884